 Rwanda has these unique endangered species in Volcanoes National Park located 2-3 hours drive from Kigali International Airport.
 The park has half of the mountain gorilla population in the Virunga area with 10-habituated gorilla families each headed by a dominant silverback.
 These live in the dense forested gentle slopes of Karisimbi and Bisoke mountains and are only tracked by 8 tourists a day.
 A popular attraction are the gorilla safaris in Rwanda- standing out as the country's highest foregin exchange earner.

 Wildlife Safaris In Volcanoes National Park

-Volcanoes national park is not only blessed with the rare mountain gorillas but also other unique wildlife species like primates- monkeys, birds, butterflies, enabling a tourist to engage in various tourist activities like birding, nature walks, a visit to the Dian Fossey research center and her grave, community walks or hikes to any of the two volcanic mountains in the park- Karisimbi and Bisoke.
+Volcanoes national park is not only blessed with the rare mountain gorillas but also other unique wildlife species like primates- monkeys, birds, butterflies, enabling a tourist to engage in various tourist activities like golden monkey trekking, birding, nature walks, a visit to the Dian Fossey research center and her grave, community walks or hikes to any of the two volcanic mountains in the park- Karisimbi and Bisoke.

 A Visit To Nyungwe Forest National Park

 Nyungwe forest national park has one of the largest and oldest equatorial rain forests in east and central Africa with a number of wildlife species that include over 1000 plant species, about 2500 bird species, many reptiles, amphibians and a number of primates that include the l’hoest monkey, colobus monkeys, owl faced monkeys and chimpanzees.

 Nyungwe forest is most famous for chimpanzee trekking and has well developed trails that enable tourists to fully discover all the wildlife species the forest has to offer.
 Nyungwe forest also has a well-developed canopy walkway that gives clear views of the forest’s top layers.